 A clean Domain Model is hard to maintain.
-Over time, our core entities often become overloaded, accumulating serialization logic, infrastructure constraints, and framework-specific annotations.
-We want a Rich Domain Model, but we often settle for scattered logic or an explosion of DTOs to keep things working.
+Over time, our core entities often become overloaded, accumulating database logic, infrastructure constraints, and JVM-specific boilerplate.
+We want a pure, rich domain, but we often settle for leaky abstractions or an explosion of wrappers just to keep the compiler happy.

 In this presentation, I will demonstrate how we leveraged the strengths of Scala and TypeScript to develop a collaborative text editor that meets the strictest standards for security, performance, and real-time collaboration.